AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/index.md

 <br/> <br/>

-# AddOnSdk API Reference
+# AddOnSdk Reference

 ## Overview
-This reference is provided to outline the interfaces, methods, properties and events that support the [add-on SDK API features](#what-can-i-do-with-the-apis).
+This reference is provided to outline the interfaces, methods, properties and events that support the [add-on SDK features](#what-can-i-do-with-the-apis).
 It begins with an introduction to the core `AddOnSdk` module, which provides access to the add-on development platform.
 Import this module to use it for accessing all of the API entities.

 <InlineAlert slots="header, text1, text2, text3, text4" variant="success"/>